-One week ago Scott William Mieras, remembered as an “honest and warm person,” was killed in a house bus crash in North Canterbury, New Zealand.
+One week ago Scott William Mieras, remembered as an “honest and warm person,” was killed in a crash in North Canterbury, New Zealand.
 Mieras, of Takaka in the Tasman district, died when his bus crashed through the railings of a bridge, landing in a shallow area of the Waiau River.
 He was the sole driver of the vehicle.
 No other vehicles were involved.

 In a statement, his daughters said,